adrianhaith/RwdReversal/README.md

 These steps take a fair amount of time, so plan ahead!

-## Install for MATLAB
+## Install for MATLAB (Windows)

-Should be the same as above, except sub in MATLAB installation for Octave installation.
+Make sure that you have ASIO and libusb in the right places.
+To install ASIO, download ASIO4All from http://asio4all.com/, and then move the portaudio dll from `C:\toolbox\Psychtoolbox\PsychSound\portaudio_x64.dll` to `C:\Windows\system32\`.

-Will add more once I've tried it for myself.
+libusb-1.0.dll is located in `C:\toolbox\Psychtoolbox\PsychContributed\`.
+Move it to system32 as well.